 1. Feeds shouldn’t be given in uniform amounts.

 The weight and performance of each bird should be closely monitored during pre-fight conditioning, and you should adjust their feeding accordingly.
 For example, 40 to 45g with supplements is usually recommended, but you have to know the amount each bird needs personally.
-Those who lack body may need 50 to 60g worth of feeds, whereas those at an optimal level may have 40 to 30g.
+Those lacking body may need 50 to 60g of feeds, whereas those at an optimal level may have 40 to 30g.
 You can adjust the amount accordingly for the best results.

 2. Don’t forget to give supplements.